Construction Excel template

 Check what is included in the Excel version

-This free Excel template uses 8 sheets for overview, change register, impact assessment, cost traceability, approval communication, scenario guide, dictionary settings, and sources, so teams can align the spreadsheet process before deciding whether to systemize it.
+This free Excel template uses 8 sheets for overview, change register, impact assessment, cost traceability, approval communication, scenario guide, dictionary settings, and sources, so teams can align the spreadsheet process before deciding whether to move it into a system.

 File